kcchien/YOLO-Crunch/README.md

 Achieve 10-15 FPS on Raspberry 3B+ using NNPack, OpenCV 3.4.0 and a custom micro-sized model

-Model designed for three or less object classes and not meant as a replacement or improvement to YOLO, Tiny-YOLO or Tiny Darknet.
+The custom model is designed for three or less object classes and not meant as a replacement or improvement to YOLO, Tiny-YOLO or Tiny Darknet.

 Included model predicts a single class, 'person'.